LVMH senior advisor Guerra to join Prada - paper

-MILAN, Nov 29 (Reuters) - LVMH's LVMH.PA senior adviser Andrea Guerra may join Hong Kong-listed Italian luxury group Prada SpA 1913.HKin a senior role, daily la Repubblica reported on Tuesday.
+MILAN, Nov 29 (Reuters) - LVMH's LVMH.PA senior adviser Andrea Guerra may join Hong Kong-listed Italian luxury group Prada SpA 1913.HK, daily la Repubblica reported on Tuesday.

 Prada's Chief Executive and controlling shareholder Patrizio Bertelli has chosen Andrea Guerra to strengthen and lead the fashion giant's first line of managers, ahead of the handover to the second generation represented by eldest son Lorenzo Bertelli, the newspaper said, without citing any sources.